hortonworks/cloudbreak/README.md

 # Local Development Setup
 As of now this document is focusing on setting up your development environment on OSX.
 You'll need brew to install certain components in case you don't have them already.
 To get brew please follow the install instructions on the brew homepage: https://brew.sh

-You need to have Java, Docker and installed.
-You can get these with the following commands:
+As a prerequisite you need to have Java installed.
+You can get it with the following command:
 ```
 brew cask install java8
-brew install docker
-brew install docker-machine
-brew install boot2docker
 ```

 You'll need a Hypervisor too.
-Cloudbreak-Deployer has built-in xhyve setup option, but some of us use VirtualBox instead (so do the docker docs).
-Cloudbreak-Deployer works with both, it's up to you.
+Cloudbreak-Deployer has built-in xhyve setup option, but some of us use VirtualBox instead.
+Cloudbreak-Deployer works with both, it's up to you which one you prefer.

 To set xhyve up:
 ```